Skip to main content

 Source: Milled

-One principle of Jewish tradition is tzedakah, which translates to charity or helping those in need.
+One principle of Jewish tradition is tzedakah, which translates to “righteousness” or “justice” but which is commonly used to refer to acts of charity.

 Living by this tenet will make you feel good—we all know that.
 What it can also do is help improve your brand’s reputation.
-Doing good can help your brand generate positive publicity and form deep and meaningful connections with your audience.
+Engaging in acts of charity can help your brand generate positive publicity and form deep and meaningful connections with your audience.

 Here are a few ideas for how to implement this strategy around Hanukkah: